 This dessert may look fancy enough for Valentines Day, but your sweetheart will never know how easy it was!
-Refrigerated crescent roll dough and pudding mix lets you turn out a pastry shop-style napoleon in a flash!
+The bakery shop favorite is fun to recreate at home using refrigerated crescent rolls and pudding mix.

-- 1 box (4-serving size) French vanilla instant pudding and pie filling mix
+- 1 box French vanilla instant pudding and pie filling mix

 - Caramel Topping

-- Unroll dough and separate into 4 rectangles.
+First, you will unroll crescent roll dough and separate into 4 rectangles.
 Pinch perforations to seal.
-Use rolling pin to smooth out pinched perforation (optional)
+Use a rolling pin to smooth out the dough

-- Cut each rectangle into four pieces, forming 3x2-inch rectangles .
-Place on ungreased or parchment lined cookie sheet.
-Sprinkle each with brown sugar.
+Next, you will cut each rectangle into four pieces and place on an ungreased or parchment-lined baking sheet.
+Sprinkle each recktangle with brown sugar.

-- Meanwhile, in medium bowl, beat milk and pudding mix with wire whisk until mixture begins to thicken and refrigerated for 30 minutes until nice and set.
+Meanwhile, beat milk and pudding mix with wire whisk until it begins to thicken and refrigerated for 30 minutes until pudding is set.

-- To serve, build each napoleon by starting with one of the crispy crescent squares.
+To serve dessert, build each napoleon by starting with one of the crispy crescent squares.
 Dollop on the vanilla pudding mixture.
 Top with sliced fruit.
 Add a second crescent crisp and more of the pudding and fruit.
 Top with a third crisp, a spoonful of pudding, one raspberry and banana slice and drizzle with caramel topping.

 For kids, you may want to skip the layering.
 Serve in a bowls.
 Tear up 2 baked crescent squares, add pudding mixture, top with fruit and drizzle with caramel topping. - Not as pretty but much easier to eat!